 You can look stylish at any age.
 Yes, even when you’re over 40!
-I wanted to give you some tried and true style tips to help you find the best dresses if you are over 40.
+Since I am 40s, I wanted to give you some tried and true style tips to help you find the best dresses.

 Since I suggested that you stick with classic dress silhouettes for women over 40, I’m going to break down a couple of the most common classic silhouettes and the body shapes they best flatter to help you navigate this.